 The Journal of Interior Design (JID) is a scholarly, refereed publication dedicated to issues related to the design of the interior environment.
 Scholarly inquiry representing the entire spectrum of interior design theory, research, education and practice is invited.
 Submissions are encouraged from educators, designers, anthropologists, architects, historians, psychologists, sociologists, or others interested in interior design.
-JID recently celebrated its 40th year in publication.
+Click here to view the 2018 Publishers Report for the JID.

 IDEC members can download issues of the JID as a benefit to their membership.
 Click here to access the JID online (you will need to log in with your IDEC membership log in information to access the JID).

 The JID Board of Directors is looking for reviewers to provide breadth and depth in the evaluation of manuscripts related to all forms of scholarship.
 All reviews occur in an online format using the Scholar One platform.

 Exploring the Future of Interior Design in a Virtual-Physical Continuum

 Virtual Issue: Journal of Interior Design - Supporting Mental Health and Wellbeing

 The latest Virtual Issue from the Journal of Interior Design is now available.
 In the Journal of Interior Design's next Virtual Issue, Amanda Gale, Ph.D., explores the body of knowledge disseminated in the Journal of Interior Design focused on the multifaceted nature of wellbeing such as inclusivity, sense of control, and community.
 The referenced articles will be free-access to all while this Issue is active.

 Printed issues of the Journal of Interior Design are temporarily suspended until further notice.

 Year 2020 Recipient